-Is Made with Purified ?
+Is Beer Made with Purified Water?

 As a passionate sommelier and brewer, I can confidently say that beer is indeed made with purified water.
 Water is the primary ingredient in beer production, constituting a significant portion of the final product.
-However, the water used in undergoes a thorough filtration process to ensure its purity and safety.
+However, the water used in brewing undergoes a thorough filtration process to ensure its purity and safety.

 The importance of water in brewing cannot be overstated.
 It serves as the foundation for creating the various flavors, aromas, and characteristics that beer enthusiasts appreciate.
 Without clean and high-quality water, the final product would be compromised, potentially resulting in off-flavors or even health risks.